barionleg/cesium.wiki.gs/CZML-Structure.md

 }
 ```

-The browser raises a separate event when each packet is received, allowing high-performance, incremental handling of an overall CZML document.
+As a result, the browser raises an event when each packet is received, containing the data for just that one packet.
+This allows us to incrementally process CZML data with excellent performance.